Tabora: Road links

 Tabora at the moment is served by mostly paved road T18 from Singida Region to Kigoma and partly unpaved road T8 from Mbeya to Mwanza passing through the district.
 Salt flats to the west prevent a direct road from connecting to Kigoma.

 In January 2013, the Tanzanian government announced the commencement of work to upgrade to tarmac level the Tabora-Urambo road and the 127 km Nyahua-Tabora-Ndono road.
 In December 2012, Prime Minister Mizengo Pinda stated the Tanzanian government's intent to upgrade the 359 km Tabora-Inyonga-Mpanda road to tarmac level before 2015.
 In August 2011, Deputy Minister for Works Harrison Mwakyembe told the National Assembly that the government had begun to tarmac the 115 km Tabora-Puge-Nzega road.

 Railway links

 Tabora is served and is a junction on the Central railway line, which goes east to Dar es Salaam, west to Kigoma on to the Lake Tanganyika and north to the port of Mwanza on Lake Victoria.
 Trains leave three times a week in any direction.

 In 2017, a new station on the standard gauge railway is proposed.

 Airport

-Tabora is served by the Tabora Airport which is located 7 kilometers south of the centre of town.
+Tabora is served by the Tabora Airport which is located 7 km south of the centre of town.
 Renovation of the airport was completed in 2015.

 Precision Air started flying to the airport three times a week on Monday, Wednesday and Friday, east from Julius Nyerere International Airport Dar es Salaam and west from Kigoma.